Global Humanities & Critical Thought

 A major in global humanities and critical thought prepares students for any career in which critical thinking and analysis is required, from law to politics to media to business and management.
 The major is also wonderful preparation for graduate study in literature and languages, law, business, education, and fine arts.
 Global humanities and critical thought majors might also wish to consider minoring or double majoring in computer science, dance, French, history, music, religious studies, sociology, Spanish, or studio art.

-- Students will achieve solid proficiency in at least one language than English, to the level needed to work with original texts in that language.
+- Students will achieve solid proficiency in at least one language other than English, to the level needed to work with original texts in that language.

 - Students will acquire knowledge of theoretical and philosophical texts representing a range of cultural, national, intellectual, and historical traditions and contexts.